Skip to content

 The legal landscape for ORM has shifted decisively toward enforcement in 2025–2026.
 For UK businesses, compliance is now a board-level concern rather than a legal footnote.

-Effective 6 April 2025, this legislation explicitly bans fake reviews as an unfair commercial practice.
-The Competition and Markets Authority (CMA) gained direct enforcement powers including fines up to 10% of global annual turnover.
+Effective 6 April 2025, the Digital Markets, Competition and Consumers Act explicitly bans fake reviews as an unfair commercial practice.
+The CMA gained direct enforcement powers including fines up to 10% of global annual turnover.

 The Right to be Forgotten remains a powerful ORM tool in Europe, with coordinated EDPB enforcement in 2025 making it stronger.
 Success rates improve dramatically with proper submission strategy—approximately 80% of denied requests fail because applicants don't understand how to argue their case.
-UK RTBF rights remain largely identical to EU post-Brexit, though UK courts are no longer bound by CJEU interpretations.

 Platform-by-Platform: What Changed in 2025–26